BrNi05/DiscOS/.github/PRIVACY_POLICY.md

 ## 3. Data collection

-By default, DiscOS clones do not collect or store any user data, neither do they log user activity.
+By default, DiscOS clones do not collect or store any user data, nor do they log user activity.
+An exception is logging related to security and stability: admin commands, crashes, and critical configuration changes are logged.

 ## 4. Instance specific policy